 Our portfolio demonstrated strong resilience throughout the difficult economic conditions caused by the COVID-19 pandemic.
 As of March 31, 2021, our portfolio leased occupancy was 94.8%, and 100% of our occupied spaces were open for business.
-For the month ended March 31, 2021, our foot traffic was 104% compared to the average monthly levels during the year ended December 31, 2019 according to data provided by Placer.ai.
+For the month ended March 31, 2021, our foot traffic was 104% of the average monthly levels during the year ended December 31, 2019 according to data provided by Placer.ai.
+We believe that our portfolio has minimal exposure to distressed retailers as evidenced by the fact that less than 1% of our ABR came from the 15 largest retailers that declared bankruptcy in 2020.

-In addition, we collected a high percentage of rents and recovery billings from our Neighbors throughout 2020.
+We collected a high percentage of rents and recovery billings from our Neighbors throughout 2020 and had better collection results than any of our public peers, according to JLL.
 For the three months ended June 30, 2020, for our wholly-owned portfolio and the prorated portion owned through our unconsolidated joint ventures, we initially collected 86% of rents and recovery billings and we have since collected 93% of such amounts for that period.
-We continue to collect amounts owed for past billing periods, and since April 2020, we have collected 94.8% of all rent and recovery billings.
+We continue to collect amounts owed for past billing periods.
+As of June 15, 2021, we have collected 96% of all rent and recovery billings for April 2020 through March 2021.
+Additionally, as of June 15, 2021, we have collected 98% and 97% in rent and recoveries billed during April and May 2021, respectively.
 Despite the challenging economic conditions that certain Neighbors experienced throughout 2020 as a result of the COVID-19 pandemic, we granted limited requests for rent deferrals and abatements.
-As of March 31, 2021, since the beginning of the COVID-19 pandemic, we had executed rent abatements totaling less than 2% of portfolio ABR.
+As of March 31, 2021, from the beginning of the COVID-19 pandemic in March 2020, we had executed rent abatements totaling less than 2% of portfolio ABR.

 We believe that our necessity-based retail strategy, coupled with the successful execution of our capital recycling program in recent years positioned our portfolio to successfully weather the economic downturn in 2020.
+We began a disciplined capital recycling program in 2017 to improve the overall quality of our portfolio, delever our balance sheet and prepare the Company for an initial public offering.
+Since 2017, we have sold 45 assets for \$442.1 million.

 As of December 31, 2020, portfolio leased occupancy declined by only 0.9% to 94.7%, and inline leased occupancy declined by 1.2% to 88.9%, compared to March 31, 2020.
 Between December 31, 2020 and March 31, 2021, portfolio leased occupancy increased by 0.1% to 94.8% and inline leased occupancy increased by 0.9% to 89.8%.
+We believe, based upon current leasing activity, that we can increase inline occupancy and total occupancy above current levels.
+As higher occupancy levels are achieved, we believe that we will be able to accelerate rent growth given a more favorable supply/demand dynamic.